-Additionally, we couple to the downstream part of the 3D domain a simple 1D domain representing a single vessel of length 5 cm.
-For downstream coupling we used boundary conditions (4)-(5) and the splitting numerical algorithm described in [9].
+and the splitting numerical algorithm described in [9].
 The effect of choosing larger expansibility parameters is illustrated in Figure 6.
 The plots in Figure 6 show the 1D flow rates before 0D model and at the downstream 3D boundary.
-The increasing of C by a factor of 10 compared to the one given by (14) with l = 0.1 leads to quite similar results, while the values large by a factor of 100 significantly smear the computed solution and increase the time shift compared to the reference profile.
+The increasing of C by a factor of 10 compared with the one given by (14) with l = 0.1 leads to quite similar results, while the values large by a factor of 100 significantly smear the computed solution and increase the time shift compared to the reference profile.